-Join John McWade for an in-depth discussion in this video The challenge, part of Before & After Case Study: Informational Sign Redesign.
+Join John McWade for an in-depth discussion in this video The challenge, part of Graphic Design: Informational Sign Redesign.

 - Here's what goes on the sign.
 It'll have copy describing Seneca Meadows, announcing the important bird-area designation, explaining what an important bird area is, listing the most common birds in the area, it'll have photos of the Seneca birds, and it'll have a company logo and an Audubon logo.
 All this information was provided to the designer but with no instructions.
 As a client, this is something you should never not do.